 By analyzing data directly from machines, sensors, or IoT devices, edge AI enables faster responses and near real-time decision-making across operational workflows.

-As ERP systems become more autonomous, organizations must ensure that AI-driven decisions remain transparent and fair.
+As ERP systems become more autonomous, businesses must ensure that AI-driven decisions remain transparent and fair.
 Ethical AI practices focus on minimizing bias, protecting sensitive data, and maintaining compliance with regulatory requirements.

 Establishing clear governance policies helps ensure that AI systems operate responsibly while maintaining trust among employees, customers, and regulatory bodies.